cs186-fa12/fa12/hw3/README.md

 ### Reporting Test Results

-You are asked to report the test result of the CLOCK, LRU, MRU and 2Q replacement policies, together with the different buffer sizes: 16, 32, 64, and 96 (by changing the "-B" option).
+You need to report the test result of the CLOCK, LRU, MRU and 2Q replacement policies, together with the different buffer sizes: 16, 32, 64, and 96 (by changing the "-B" option).

 For each combination of replacement policy and buffer pool size, you will have to:

-* restart the server using the command above with the appropriate parameters
+* Restart the server using the command above with the appropriate parameters.
-* run only the above 6 queries in order (avoid running other queries)
+* Open psql, run only the above 6 queries in order.
+Avoid addtional interaction with the server, as they may affect the buffer behavior.
-* collect 6 hit rates, one for each query
+* Collect 6 hit rates, one for each query.

 Collect the hit rates for all the configurations in one file, `performance.txt`, using the following format: